NiNiyas/autoscan/README.md

 - All path mappings and section ID mappings, of the server, apply.
 - This is also a good way of testing your configuration, manually.
 - To send a manual scan, you can either:
-    - Visit your webhook url in a browser (e.g. http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86), and fill in the path to scan.
+    - Visit your webui, and fill in the path to scan.
       ![](assets/autoscan.png)

       or

     - Initiate a scan via HTTP (e.g. curl):

       ```